 We scream about my mother, my sisters,

-about everything… lost, wanting someone
+about everything that’s been lost, needing someone

 I leave our velour booth